twbrodarick/Multi-Blockchain-Wallet_Python/README.md

       *Account recipient and ETH amount are examples used for this exercise.*

 ## Output
-* BTC transactions do not output in terminal but can be run in python to find tx hash
+* BTC transactions do not output in terminal but can be run in python to find tx hashs to verify
 * ETH tx will output in terminal

 ### Note
-* Used Kovan network for this exercise, hence the chainID =42
+* Used Kovan network for this exercise, hence the chainID = 42 used in wallet.py